survivejs/webpack-book/manuscript/14_Conclusion.md

 -# Conclusion

 As this book has demonstrated, webpack is a versatile tool.
-To make it easier to recap the content and techniques, I've compiled checklists you can use to refresh your knowledge.
+To make it easier to recap the content and techniques, I’ve compiled checklists you can use to refresh your knowledge.

 ## General Checklist